Related Links

 Answers to the first two questions can help you establish an upper concentration limit for testing.
 Answers to the third question will be helpful when trying to relate your results to effects in humans.

-3. A web search on "caffeine solubilty" turned up a reference (TOPS, 2001) that gives the solubility of caffeine in water as 22 mg/mL, which is the same as 22 g/L. This is the maximum amount that you could dissolve in water, and would be the absolute upper limit on the concentration range you could test.
+3. A web search on "caffeine solubilty" turned up a reference (TOPS, 2001) that gives the solubility of caffeine in water as 22 milligrams/milliliter (mg/mL), which is the same as 22 grams/liter (g/L).
+This is the maximum amount that you could dissolve in water, and would be the absolute upper limit on the concentration range you could test.

-4. A web search on "caffeine lethal dose Daphnia" led to the SIAM article in the Bibliography, which gives the median lethal concentration (LC50) of caffeine for Daphnia as 182 mg/L of water (DE/ICCA, 2002).
+4. A web search on "caffeine lethal dose Daphnia" led to the SIAM article in the Bibliography, in the Something's Fishy About That Fertilizer, which gives the median lethal concentration (LC50) of caffeine for Daphnia as 182 mg/L of water (DE/ICCA, 2002).
 The LC50 is the concentration at which 50% of the organisms die when exposed to that concentration.
-You'll obviously want your highest concentration to be less than this, because you are interested in effects on heart rate (see the Variations section for a project using Daphnia to monitor toxicity of compounds in water).
+You will obviously want your highest concentration to be less than this, because you are interested in effects on heart rate (see the Something's Fishy About That Fertilizer section for a science project using Daphnia to monitor toxicity of compounds in water).
 For example, you could try 100 mg/L as your highest concentration, and then do five serial 10-fold dilutions from there.
 Your concentrations, from highest to lowest, would then be: 100 mg/L, 10 mg/L, 1 mg/L, 0.1 mg/L, 0.01 mg/L, and 0.001 mg/L.

 5. Remember to use spring water to dissolve the caffeine.
 Tap water usually contains chlorine (and/or chloramine) as a disinfectant, which will kill Daphnia (and other aquatic organisms).

-6. For each caffeine concentration, measure the heart rate of at least two individual Daphnia, following the instructions below (Measuring Daphnia Heart Rate).
+6. For each caffeine concentration, measure the heart rate of at least two individual Daphnia, following the instructions in the "Measuring Daphnia Heart Rate" section, below.

 7. Graph your results.
 Since your concentration range covers 6 orders of magnitude, use a semi-log plot.
 Plot heart rate (y-axis) vs. log concentration (x-axis).